MicrosoftEdge/hwa-starter/README.md

 # Hosted Web App Starter Pack

-Everything you need to get started building a Windows Hosted Web App as quickly as possible.
+#### Everything you need to get started building a Windows Hosted Web App as quickly as possible.

-## Generate a Windows hosted web application based on a W3C Web App manifest.
+Generates a Windows hosted web application based on a W3C Web App manifest.

 Benefits of the starter pack are:
 - Tools to help you generate, package, and launch your Windows App